synergiclabs/t3js/docs/api/application.md

 ## reportError

 ### Description
 Signals that an error has occurred.
 If in debug mode, an error is thrown.
-Otherwise, an event is fired.
+Otherwise, an "error" event is fired.

 ### Usage
 <table class="table table-striped">